Klaus Peter Brehmer: Works

 The best-known work of this group is a rigged German Flag (Korrektur der Nationalfarben, 1972), wherein the three colours black – red – gold valued in different sizes are defined by the distribution of wealth in West Germany.
 This flag was hoisted in front of the documenta 5.

-From the late'70s Brehmer – in addition to the continued production of graphics and drawings – he began to paint.
+From the late 1970s Brehmer – in addition to the continued production of graphics and drawings – began to paint.
 The motives are collected from scientific journals thermography, sonogram, etc..

 Besides the graphics, panel paintings and drawings Brehmer produced films (such as "walking" 16 mm, 20 min., B / w, sound, Kleistfilm, 16 mm, 9 min., Color, sound, several documentaries on performances by J. Beuys, Moorman C., A. Kaprow, A. Koepcke, P. Polke and others) and compositions based on graphical templates (Seele und Gefühl eines Arbeiters, 1978; Composition No. 3 (In Form eines Spitzkleeblattes), 1983, etc.)

 The visualization of social developments and political trends can be seen as the "common" thread in his art.